 In 1918, Till took her first steps towards becoming an important figure in the Jewish community, through her lifelong work of improving Jewish life, health and welfare.
-In 1918, Till joined the Hebrew Maternity Aid Society, and served as the vice-president for 15 years.
+In 1918, Till joined the Hebrew Maternity Aid Society and served as the vice-president for fifteen years.
 One of the most important projects Till facilitated while president of the Hebrew Maternity Aid Society was the Mothers’ and Babes’ Summer Rest Home in Tollandale, Ontario.
 Till founded the rest home in 1919 and became the first president of the organization.
 It provided mothers and children with much needed two-week vacations to escape the heat of the summer and enjoy the outdoors.
 Till continued to play an important role in the Mothers’ and Babes’ Summer Rest Home until its closure in 1977.

-Throughout her life, Till participated in many originations and sat on numerous boards and committees such as The Federation of Jewish Philanthropies of Toronto, The United Jewish Welfare Fund (UJWF), The Welfare Fund’s Women’s Division, and The Women’s Service Council.
-The Jewish Home for the Aged, the precursor to Baycrest Centre was another prominent organization that Till was involved with for many years.
+Throughout her life, Till participated in many originations and sat on numerous boards and committees such as the Federation of Jewish Philanthropies of Toronto, the United Jewish Welfare Fund (UJWF), the Welfare Fund’s Women’s Division, and the Women’s Service Council.
+The Jewish Home for the Aged, the precursor to Baycrest Centre, was another prominent organization that Till was involved with for many years.
 When the Baycrest Centre for Geriatric Care’s Women’s Auxiliary opened, Till was an obvious choice to became the first president, a position she held from 1955 until 1959.
-Through the Auxiliary, Till provided aid and assistance for the elderly Jewish population.
+Through the auxiliary, Till provided aid and assistance for the elderly Jewish population.
 The volunteers of the auxiliary hosted events and provided services such as a beauty salon, a gift shop, theatre nights, and fundraising projects, to name a few.